wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 we suspect some combination of the IoTHub connection setup and Azure Function environment may contribute this unexpected result which we’re working closely with product team to investaigate.
-Its important to get this performance issue resolve in order to productize in live network.
+Its important to get this performance issue resolve in order to apply in production environment.

 Conclusion
 ----------